Information for Parents & Carers

 All necessary measures are being taken in school to protect learners and staff at this time.
 I am requesting that anyone with a temperature or a new persistent cough does not attend school to minimise the risk of infection.
 If anyone requires further information please contact the school 01724 842960.

-From Monday 23 March 2020, the school office will be open from 8.00 am to 4.15 pm only until further notice.
+The school office will be open from 8.00 am to 5.00 pm (Monday to Friday) until further notice.

 Thank you for your continued support.